-WARE, JOHN (called Nigger John), cowboy and rancher; b. c.
-1845 in northern Texas, second youngest of 11 children; m.
+WARE, JOHN, cowboy and rancher; b.
+14 May 1850, probably in northern Texas, second youngest of 11 children; m.
 2 March 1892 Mildred Lewis in Calgary, and they had two daughters and four sons; d.
-13 Sept.
+11 Sept.
 1905 near Brooks, Alta.

 John Ware’s life in Canada spans the golden years of the ranching frontier, the period of the great cattle companies [see Matthew Henry Cochrane].
 The stories that have contributed to his emergence as a regional folk hero centre upon his remarkable horsemanship, his prodigious strength, his good-natured humour and general kindness, and his loyalty to friends and neighbours, as well as his willingness to take novice cowhands under his guidance.
 Ware is presented as a man of action and few words.
 All of these attributes are shared by the heroes of the cowboy subculture of this frontier.
 What distinguishes John Ware is that he was black and that he has become a symbol of racial tolerance.